 Known as La Zona G (short for “gourmet”) or the Gourmet Zone, this eastern neighborhood of Bogota borders Centro Financiero and is a trending area whose gentrification began over ten years ago when some of the neighborhood’s best restaurants opened.
-Recently the neighborhood has seen a sharp rise in the number of five-star international eateries, making Zona G one of Bogota’s up-and-coming fine dining destinations.
+Recently the neighborhood has seen a sharp rise in the number of five-star international eateries, urban kitchen pop ups and food trucks, making Zona G one of Bogota’s up-and-coming fine dining destinations.

 The nightlife in this area of Bogota includes restaurants that serve both traditional Bogota dishes and international cuisine.
 Here are just a few of the best eateries in Zona G: